Free shipping for orders over 80 EUR

 Whisky.
 At a glance.

 1. Malting : Malting involves germinating the grain in a controlled manner and then stopping it at the right moment.
 To ensure that the grain germinates, it is first soaked in water.
 When the barley has a sufficient water content, it is laid out on special floors on which the grain begins to germinate.
 This releases certain enzymes which later help to convert the starch into sugar.
 After the germination process, the germinated grain is called "green malt".
 This is spread out evenly on a "drying floor" and left to dry.
-This is done using either hot air or smoke.
+This is done either using hot air or smoke.
 If peat is added to the drying fire, the end result is the unmistakable smoky peat taste.
 Immediately before mashing, the rolled grains are ground into grist so that it can break open and the sugar is extracted.

 2. Mashing : Mashing involves mixing the grain with hot water in the mash tun.
 This converts the starch into sugar, which dissolves in the water.
 This process is repeated three times.
 The aim is to extract all soluble and fermentable sugars from the grain.
 This sugar solution is then bottled and cooled each time.